iqtree/iqtree.github.io/doc/Home.md

 # Download

-You can download precompiled executables for Windows, Mac OS X and Linux, each with a sequential and a parallel multi-threaded version from here:
+You can download source code and precompiled executables for Windows, Mac OS X and Linux, each with a sequential and a parallel multi-threaded version from here:

 <https://github.com/Cibiv/IQTree/releases>